ZetianZheng/SDES/README.md

 ## Getting Started

-modify or add a new line in the input.csv with format "Key, PlainText", and run the code the result of SDES will be saved in the file: output.csv.
+Modify or add a new line in the input.csv with format "Key, PlainText", and run the code.

+The result of SDES will be saved in the file: output.csv.

 ## Folder Structure
 ### encryption implements